 The trustees consider the Board of trustees and the senior management team as comprising the key management personnel of the charity in charge of directing and controlling the charity and running and operating the charity on a day to day basis.
-See note 9.
+See note 9 for more information on setting key management remuneration.